ywelsch/bcverifier/doc/invariant-specification-language.markdown

 	- int
 - Java class types with library version.
 The library version is either "old" or "new".
 	The Java type can be referenced by the fully qualified name or just by the name of the class if it is unambiguous.
-- Program points (e.g. line 10 in old Cell)
+- Places (defined by place definitions).
-- Places (defined by place definitions)
+- The special "Bijection" type defining bijective relations.

 ### Correspondence Relation Operator